PhilaNgcamu/create-react-app/DescribingTheUI/README.md

 <h1>Rendering Lists</h1>

-- You may use JavaScript array methods to display multiple data from components.
+- To render multiple components from an array/collection of data, use JavaScript array methods to manipulate an array of data.
 Reference: [renderingLists.js](renderingLists.js).